 Dr. Dre recovering well after being admitted into hospital

-The rapper and producer said in a social media post Tuesday night that he’s thankful for the "well wishes."
+The rapper and producer, 55, said in a social media post Tuesday night that he’s thankful for the "well wishes."
 TMZ reported that he suffered a brain aneurysm Monday and was recovering at Cedars-Sinai Medical Center.

 "I’m doing great and getting excellent care from my medical team," he said.
 "I will be out of the hospital and back home soon.
 Shout out to all the great medical professionals at Cedars.
 One Love!!"